Coded-Adil/tea-house-tailwind/README.md

 # Challenges:

 The main challenge in this project was to make the review section.
 However, after spending some time learning and experimenting, I was able to make it work.
+It was really fun to learn about Tailwind CSS.